 The more I think about Booksmart the more I love it, because it is a quintessential teen comedy that executes all of the tropes you know and love, but it does so at every turn with a knowing, subversive eye.

 As Amy and Molly, Kaitlyn Dever and Beanie Feldstein are pretty much the teen comedy dream team.
-Feldstein is the louder presence of the pair, initially portraying Molly as a classic, uptight valedictorian type but gradually unappealing the layers of a really entertaining character.
+Feldstein is the louder presence of the pair, initially portraying Molly as a classic, uptight valedictorian type but gradually peeling back the layers of a really entertaining character.
 We all have a friend like Molly, and we all love and hate them in equal measure, you’ll know exactly what I mean when you see it!

 Kaitlyn Dever as Amy is the Simon to Molly’s Garfunkel, a quieter, more shy companion who brings balance to the friendship.
 It might seem like quite an insignificant detail, but there is something about a gay character in a coming of age film whose story doesn’t completely revolve around the premise of sexual awaking and coming out that feels really refreshing.
 The film showcases just as much tension between the two girls as it does fun and frolic, and it does so in such a natural feeling way that the relationships feels completely relatable.